Cardinal-Cryptography/bulletin-board-example/contracts/README.md

 ### `panic!` and when to return a `Result`

-To terminate your contract execution you can either panic (via `panic!`, `assert`, `require!`, etc.) or return a rust `Result` type from your method.
+To terminate your contract execution you can either panic (via `panic!`, `assert`, `require!`, etc.) or return a rust `Result` type (with `Err` variant) from your method.
 Both will signal to the caller that the call failed.
-Both will revert any changes to the state of _your_ contract.
+Both will revert any changes to the state of _the current_ contract.

 The main difference between the two is that `panic!` returns [`ink_env::error::Error::CalleeTrapped`](https://docs.rs/ink_env/3.4.0/ink_env/enum.Error.html#variant.CalleeTrapped), which carries no additional context, while your custom error (returned via `Result::Err(MyError)`) does.
-It makes it easier for the caller to handle the failure (if he knows the reason he can decide what to do with it) and also provides more helpfull messages in UI clients since the custom error can be shown to the user.
+It makes it easier for the caller to handle the failure (if it knows the reason, it can decide what to do) and also provides more helpfull messages in UI clients since the custom error can be shown to the user.

 ### call another contract and handle the response